-'''

-16223: PRESSURE SENSOR CALIBRATION
+''' 16223: PRESSURE SENSOR CALIBRATION

 Measure ref. point: >1 2 3

-Enter calibrated ref. points
+Enter calibrated ref. points '''

-'''

-Fig. 3.4.6-12: Menu: Pressure sensor - Sensor I
+Fig. 3.4.6-14: Menu: Pressure sensor - Calibration IV

 Two or three points on the characteristic can be set up and calibrated under "Measure reference point".
 A correction of the sensor characteristic is therefore not just possible as a straight line, but also as a third order equation.
-The relevant reference points are measured under points "1", "2" or "3".
-Alternatively to the measured values, the reference points supplied with the pretested sensor can be entered as a table.
-To do this, the values are entered in the menu point "Enter calibrated reference points" (see Fig. 3.4.6-13).
-The release of the reference points is made in the menu "User lock" under the submenu "Accept parameters".
+The following menus are called under the points "1", "2" or "3":